brianspiering/quotes_from_me/quotes_from_others.md

 "It doesn't get any easier, you just get faster."
 — Greg LeMond

+"For every complex problem there is an answer that is clear, simple, and wrong."
+— H. L. Mencken

 "Plan in decades.
 Think in years.
 Work in months.
 Live in days."
 — Nic Haralambous